-Name: Advisor: 1.
-How many semesters have you been at SUNY Cortland (i including the current semester)?
+Name: / Advisor: 1.
+How many semesters have you been at SUNY Cortland (inc cluding the current semester)?
 2. Are you thinking about changing your major?
 If so, what major(s) are you considering?
 Yes No 3.
-Have you viewed a current Degree Works audit workshe eet on myRedDragon?
+Have you viewed a current Degree Works audit workshee t on myRedDragon?
 Yes No 4.
-If you took AP, CLEP, or previous college credit (includin are the credits appearing on your degree audit? ng summer or winter session course work), Yes No If no, for what classes do you anticipate receiving credit? ?
+If you took AP, CLEP, or previous college credit (including are the credits appearing on your degree audit? summer or winter session course work), Yes No If no, for what classes do you anticipate receiving credit?
 5. What are you involved with on campus?
-Sports, clubs, e etc. 6.
-What strategies are you currently using to keep track of your assignments?
+Sports, clubs, etc с.
+6. What strategies are you currently using to keep track of yo our assignments?
 7. Is the semester progressing as you would hope?
-Why or why not?
-8. Do you have any concerns you would like to discuss with n your advisor?
-First Very Ctry denter

-First-Year Students:

-9. Did you complete the College Student Inventory (CSI) as part of your COR 101 class?
-Yes No What, if any, information related to your results would you like to discuss with your advisor (i.e. academic motivation, general coping, receptivity to support services)?
+Why or w hy not?
+8. Do you have any concerns you would like to discuss with y your advisor?
+First-Year Students: 9.
+Did you complete the College Student Inventory (CSI) as p What, if any, information related to your results would yo (i.e. academic motivation, general coping, receptivity to su ou like to discuss with your advisor